waynodiablo/Oystercard/battle_ships_web.md

 0m0.053s
 ```

-**What did just happen?** Cucumber is telling us that it cannot find a button named _New Game_ in the homepage.
+**What just happened?** Cucumber is telling us that it cannot find a button named _New Game_ in the homepage.
 But, how is it possible that cucumber was able to go to the homepage?
 Which homepage?
 At this point in time we haven't even created anything apart from our feature file.
 What's going on?

 Start your sinatra application